Wednesday, June 19, 2024

 • Rebirth: An event forces the main character to change their ways and often become a better person.

-Helpful or not?
-This set can narrow down a story idea further, and provide a variety of options to help fuel that idea into a plot.
-However, it leans more toward the classic or mythic structure to me, and I can see contemporary or non-genre writers struggling to make their stories “fit” into one of these categories.
+How it can help: This set can narrow down a story idea further, and provide a variety of options to help fuel that idea into a plot.
+However, it leans more toward the classic or mythic structure, and contemporary or non-genre writers might struggle to make their stories “fit” into one of these categories.
 Where does the traditional romance fit?
 Is that a comedy?
 But what if it’s not funny?
 Isn’t rebirth just the character arc?
 Helpful for some, but many writers will likely need more.

 (Here’s more on What a Concept!
 Plotting Your Novel Conceptually)

-Blake Snyder goes a step further and gives us ten in his book, Save the Cat:
+Blake Snyder goes a step further and gives us ten options in his book, Save the Cat.

-While Gardener and Booker offered more thematic archetypes, Snyder’s screenwriting background makes his archetypes a bit more plotting friendly.
+While Gardener and Booker offered more thematic archetypes, Snyder’s screenwriting background makes his archetypes a bit more plot friendly.

 • Monster in the House: This plot deals with something trying to eat or kill you.